 Trimming, Extending, and Offsetting your sketches in Fusion 360.

-What you can and can't do with Fusion 360 when you're not connected to the internet.
+Saving, exporting and what you can and can't do with Fusion 360 when you're not connected to the internet.

 The next step in the process is to create the toolpaths from the part file that will be followed by the CrossFire™ machine when cutting.
 Once your part is designed, you will use Autodesk Fusion 360's plasma CAM feature to program toolpaths based on the part geometry that you want to cut.
-Here you will specify cutting parameters such as cut speed, pierce delay, and lead-in geometry and Fusion will export these toolpaths as a G-code file that can be read by the machines controller software (Mach3).
+Here you will specify cutting parameters such as cut speed, pierce delay, and lead-in geometry and Fusion will export these toolpaths as a G-code file that can be read by the machines controller software.

-UPDATE 1/9/19: Autodesk has renamed the CAM Workspace to the MANUFACTURE Workspace.
+Autodesk has renamed the CAM Workspace to the MANUFACTURE Workspace.
 All of the same functions are still available within this workspace.

 We cover CAM and Toolpaths, the MANUFACTURE workspace in Fusion and what functions you'll be using to start generating toolpaths for your CrossFire.